 - If you choose to grill the chicken after pressure cooking, preheat the grill to 350 degrees Fahrenheit.

 - Transfer grilled chicken to a serving dish and serve sauce on the side.
-Feel free to baste the chicken with the sauce.
+Feel free to bake the chicken with the sauce.

 How to Make Peri Peri Chicken on the Grill or in the Oven or Air Fryer